 - Persons who cannot wear a mask for medical reasons and can produce an appropriate medical certificate are exempt from the mask requirement.

 - According to the requirements of the state government, participation in courses and examinations is only possible for teachers and students with proof of immunity (vaccinated or recovered) or a certified negative test certificate (3G rule).
-The test certificates must not be older than 48 hours.
+The test certificates must not be older than 24 hours.
+[Update 11-10-2021 2 pm]

 - Masks are mandatory in all courses (medical or FFP2 masks).
 The mask may be removed during speaking engagements (by faculty or students).
 The same applies to all present, if a distance of at least 1.5 meters can be maintained between all seats in a room.
 This reduces a possible residual risk of infection despite 3G.